How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 One of the best diets for corals is phytoplankton.

-Studies have shown that feeding Acropora corals with phytoplankton can lead to increased growth rates and improved health.
+Experiments have revealed that the provision of Acropora corals with phytoplankton promotes faster growth rates and better health.
 In fact, research conducted on seven different feeding strategies for Acropora corals found that all species grew more with a phytoplankton diet than with other diets, including formulated diets.

-One of the main advantages of feeding phytoplankton to Acropora corals is that it is a natural food source.
-Phytoplankton is readily available in the ocean, making it an ideal food for corals in their natural habitat.
-This means that phytoplankton is a food source that corals are adapted to and can easily digest.
+The great advantage of using phytoplankton for feeding Acropora corals is that it is a wild food.
+Phytoplankton is readily available in the ocean so it is an easy food for corals in the wild.
+That is, phytoplankton is a trophic food that corals are adapted to, and readily eat.

-Another benefit of feeding phytoplankton to corals is that it is effortless to prepare and administer.
-Phytoplankton can be purchased in liquid or powder form and added directly to the aquarium water.
+A further advantage of dietarying phytoplankton to corals is that it is hardly any work to prepare and administer.
+Phytoplankton is available in liquid or powder form and can be directly added to the aquarium water.
 It is also possible to cultivate your own phytoplankton culture, which can be a cost-effective way to provide a constant supply of phytoplankton to your corals.

-Here are some guidelines on how and when to dose phytoplankton:
+Followings are some suggestions of how and when to dose phytoplankton:

 1. Determine the appropriate dosage: